mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 scheduler-class = "inet::RealTimeScheduler"
 </pre></p>

-Using this scheduler, the simulation is run according to the real time of the CPU.
+Using this scheduler, the execution of the simulation is synchronized to the real time of the CPU.

+**Note:** *Operation of the real-time scheduler: a "base time" is determined when `startRun()` is called.
+Later on, the scheduler object calls `usleep()` from `getNextEvent()` to synchronize the simulation time to real time, that is, to wait until the current time minus base time becomes equal to the simulation time.
+Should the simulation lag behind real time, this scheduler will try to catch up by omitting sleep calls altogether.*

 ## Results

 #### Original music

-As a reference, you can listen to the original audio file by clicking on the play button below:
+As a reference, you can listen to the original audio file by clicking the play button below:

 <p><audio controls> <source src="original.mp3" type="audio/mpeg">Your browser does not support the audio tag.</audio></p>

+This music is then sampled and forwarded by the `VoipStreamSender` module and received by the `VoipStreamReceiver` module.
+The packets exit the simulation at the `ExtUdp` of the sender side and enter the other simulation at the `ExtUdp` of the receiver side.
+In between the packets travel across the real network (the computer's loopback interface in our case).

 #### `VoIP` configuration